Salmonella

-Salmonella is a genus of rod-shaped (bacillus) Gram-negative bacteria of the family Enterobacteriaceae.
-The two species of Salmonella are Salmonella enterica and Salmonella bongori.
-S. enterica is the type species and is further divided into six subspecies that include over 2,600 serotypes.
+Salmonella is a genus of rod-shaped, (bacillus) Gram-negative bacteria of the family Enterobacteriaceae.
+The two known species of Salmonella are Salmonella enterica and Salmonella bongori.
+S. enterica is the type species and is further divided into six subspecies that include over 2,650 serotypes.
 Salmonella was named after Daniel Elmer Salmon (1850–1914), an American veterinary surgeon.

 Salmonella species are non-spore-forming, predominantly motile enterobacteria with cell diameters between about 0.7 and 1.5 μm, lengths from 2 to 5 μm, and peritrichous flagella (all around the cell body, allowing them to move).
 They are chemotrophs, obtaining their energy from oxidation and reduction reactions, using organic sources.
-They are also facultative anaerobes, capable of generating ATP with oxygen ("aerobically") when it is available, or using other electron acceptors or fermentation ("anaerobically") when oxygen is not available.
+They are also facultative anaerobes, capable of generating adenosine triphosphate with oxygen ("aerobically") when it is available, or using other electron acceptors or fermentation ("anaerobically") when oxygen is not available.